Asiatic Jasmine – Good Groundcover

 Q: What low ground cover would you recommend for a driveway middle strip?

 A: I’m seeing Asiatic jasmine, Trachelospermum asiaticum, used more and more as a successful groundcover.
 It’s not the same as Confederate jasmine, Trachelospermum jasminoides.
 Despite the name, neither one is a true jasmine.
-Asiatic jasmine stems are more woody than Confederate jasmine.
+Asiatic jasmine stems are woodier than Confederate jasmine.
 It’s less likely to climb an arbor unassisted but it covers the ground densely.